 The recipient will have had her cycle synchronized with that of the donor.
 This synchronization is achieved using down regulation and hormone replacement medication -this ensures that the recipient’s endometrium is at the optimal stage to receive embryos.

 Our fertility specialist performs the embryo transfer procedure.
 The selected embryos are introduced, through a fine catheter, into the recipient woman’s uterus.
 Typically 2-3 embryos are transferred depending on the patient’s circumstances.
 The embryo transfer procedure takes no more than half an hour and few women experience any discomfort.

 The pregnancy rate for those treated using donated eggs is 55 % per treatment cycle at Barbados Fertility Centre.
 However, the success rate is dependant on many factors, such as the number and quality of the donated eggs.

 95% of the Barbadian population is African Caribbean, so if you are of this ethnic background it would only be a short wait until we were able to find you a donor.
-However, if you are of a different ethnic group, then there is an extremely long waiting list here.
-Therefore we work with excellent reputable Global donor agencies.
+However, if you are of a different ethnic group, then we work with excellent reputable global donor agencies.
 Their donors are excellent and of many different ethnic origin and we will put you in contact with them so you can have treatment in a very short time frame.

 Please contact us for further details.